-At first glance, the Mercado de San Miguel may seem like a tourist trap.
-Throngs of visitors flood this famous market every day to get a taste of Spain’s world-famous cuisine.
-So the question is–is it worth a visit?
+At first glance, the San Miguel Market in Madrid seems like a tourist trap.
+Throngs of visitors flood this famous food hall every day to get a taste of Spain’s world-famous cuisine.

 Need help narrowing down where to go?
 Here are some tips on where to eat in the Mercado San Miguel from Devour Madrid guide Joy.

-Want our insider’s guide to eating in Madrid?
+Update Notice: This post was originally published on November 5, 2012 and was updated with new text and photos on September 16, 2021.Want our insider’s guide to eating in Madrid?
 Just add your email address in the form below!